austinbutler/fps_conform/README.md

 Bash script to conform between NTSC and PAL.

-## Development Status

-Converting audio and video works.
-Working on adding SRT conversion as well.

 ## What's conforming?

-Conforming being defined as either speeding up or slowing down the duration to match the desired output framerate.
+Conforming is either speeding up or slowing down the duration to match the desired output framerate.
 This is generally how films and TV shows are converted between standards.

 The alternative is repeating or dropping frames to change the frame rate, and that's bad.